dtaht/blog-cerowrt/content/post/selective_unprotect.md

 Anyway...

-I have come up with a few other ways besides codel to drop packets, by getting the retry rate down, *while* still saving the few packets considered precious.
+I have come up with a few other ways besides codel to drop packets, by getting the wifi retry rate down, *while* still saving the few packets considered precious.

 Instead of codel doing all the work, you could signal the lower layer of